nbhavikatti/DALI-Data-Challenge/README.md

 This project leverages centralCrop.py to crop an image based on a central green/blue square and then countingBarnacles_circles.py to count the number of barnacles in a cropped photo (which will be outputted in the terminal).

-__PLEASE READ ON__ for Requirements, Installation, Usage, Files, centralCrop.py workflow explanation, countingBarnacles_customkernel.py workflow explanation, and Conclusion: Model Performance + What I learned.
+__PLEASE READ ON__ (keep scrolling) for Requirements, Installation, Usage, Files, centralCrop.py workflow explanation, countingBarnacles_customkernel.py workflow explanation, and Conclusion: Model Performance + What I learned.

 ## Requirements
 - Python 3.x